Cookbook reviews: Rick Stein's Secret France

 Bearing in mind we share The Channel, it’s unfathomable we don’t hold seafood with the same reverence as our friends across the water.
 I just don’t get it.

 Wow.
 What.
 A. Dish.
 If you only cook one recipe from Secret France, then this has to be it.
 Rick recommends using a section of white fillets.
-By chance, I also had some Sea Trout fillets that I also whacked in.
-The resulting dish was like a receiving a heartfelt hug from a massive, bearded, overfriendly hermit who hasn’t seen a fellow human for twenty years.
+By chance, I also had some sea trout fillets that I also whacked in.
+The resulting dish was like a receiving a heartfelt hug from a massive, bearded, overfriendly hermit who hasn’t seen a fellow human for 20 years.

 In his introduction to the dish, Rick writes, ‘I thought the accompanying sautéed apple might be a bit too ‘Normande’ for foreign consumption…’ Whatever you do, make sure to cook the apple.
 It’s the final touch, the moment that elevates the dish from something very good, to something very irresistible.
 When put altogether, it’s one of those dishes that is difficult to stop eating.
 You only stop when you’re two mouthfuls from exploding.